-Each 700-kg Galileo In-Orbit Validation satellite contains all the equipment needed to perform its assigned navigation and timing tasks over the course of its 12-year design life.
+The four satellites in orbit and the 22 set to join them each contain all the equipment needed to perform its assigned navigation and timing tasks over the course of their 12-year design life.

 Powered by solar arrays, with its internal components carefully shielded against the radiation prevailing in medium-Earth orbit, each satellite carries the following: